jyuhuan/crete/README.md

 # Crete
-**Crete** is a DSL in the Scala programming language.
-With Crete, you can write first-order logic sentences naturally as you would write them in any textbook.
+**Crete** is a DSL in the Scala programming language for logic inference.
+With Crete, you can write first-order logic sentences naturally, as you would write them by hand.

 ## Features
 ### Sentences Made Natural